 With this badge, scouts can learn about the effects of water and soil pollution, and how to identify and protect local watersheds.
 As part of earning the badge,scouts must be able to define soil erosion, explain what erosion-control practices do, and the importance of watersheds and water management plays into soil treatment.
 To solve threats to soil erosion and watershed pollution, scouts are encouraged to plant trees, seed conservation lands, identify local areas at risk from erosion and pollution, and teach others of these problems in order to earn the badge.
 Creeklife is a great resource for scouts to learn about and enact public services for the improvement of water sources and soil.

 Using Creeklife to Take Action

 With every badge, scouts are encouraged to become more involved in their local community and government.
 Creeklife is an excellent platform for boy scouts and Scoutmasters to get involved with environmental concerns by adding or adopting Creeklife actions and clean up watersheds, creeks, parks, and more.
 As scouts also conduct research on their communities, they can identify and tag issues they come across that threaten the environment.
 The efforts they can take to spread awareness and spearhead clean ups with Creeklife’s tools will help them fulfill their commitments to society and ultimately help them earn their badges.
-For more examples of everyone’s engagement with protecting the environment, visit us on our website, Twitter and Facebook.
+For more examples of everyone’s engagement with protecting the environment, visit us on our website, Twitter and interracial dating in phoenix.